 Deadline: April 10th

-Another of the Community Foundation of New Jersey’s (CFNJ) offerings is the Oscar & Susan Florence Hunt Scholarship, which gifts $3,420 over four years to four annual recipients.
-To qualify, candidates must reside in Gloucester or Salem County, especially Swedesboro, Auburn, Penns Grove, and Pedricktown.
-New Jerseyans should also pursue academic studies at U.S. higher learning institutions, sustain a minimum 2.5 GPA, and exhibit financial need.
+Another Community Foundation of New Jersey offering is the Oscar & Susan Florence Hunt Scholarship.
+It gifts $3,420 over four years to four annual recipients.
+To qualify, candidates must reside in Gloucester or Salem County, especially:

 Contact